ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     Try to explore **- what interesting insights you can find in this video?**

-Next> Exercise 5: Embed widgets on your own website
+Next.
+Embed widgets on your own website
 ===================================================

 # Exercise 5: Embed widgets on your own website